If a flight you’re booked on is delayed or cancelled, you may be entitled to compensation – but only where the airline is at fault

 If you think you have a strong case for compensation, see how to lodge a claim with your airline.

-Heathrow Airport Limited required some airlines to reduce the number of flights they were due to operate as a result of forecast fog on 14 March 2014.
-During fog conditions it is necessary to provide for greater time periods between aircraft to ensure flights can continue to operate safely.
-The following flights were cancelled due to the bad weather and the CAA considers that airlines could claim the cancellation was due to an extraordinary circumstance and that financial compensation would not apply for these flights.
+Heathrow Airport Limited required some airlines to reduce the number of flights they were due to operate as a result of forecast storms on 10 August 2014.
+This reduction was made to ensure flights could continue to operate safely.
+The flights on the following link were cancelled due to the forecast bad weather and the CAA considers that airlines could claim the cancellation was due to an extraordinary circumstance and that financial compensation would not apply for these flights.
+List of cancelled flights here.